 Continuing a case to another conference is not generally favored by judges.
-A party must show “good cause” as to why the hearing should be continued.6 Good cause means there must be a valid reason to justify a continuance.
+You must show “good cause” as to why the hearing should be continued.6 Good cause means there must be a valid reason to justify a continuance.

-What is considered good cause is at the discretion of the judge, but cannot simply be that one side is unprepared.
+What is considered good cause is at the discretion of the judge, but cannot simply be that you are unprepared.

 Alternatively, if the case is not ready to go to trial, the case can be taken off the court’s calendar.

 The Pre-Trial Conference Statement is a joint statement that sets the issues that will be decided at trial.
-It also states the issues the injured worker and the insurance company agree on, lists witnesses, and records documents and other materials that will be presented at trial.
+It also states the issues you and the insurance company agree on, lists witnesses, and records documents and other materials that will be presented at trial.

-On the Stipulations page of the Pre-trial Conference statement the parties will attempt to agree on:
+On the Stipulations page of the Pre-trial Conference statement, you and the insurance company will attempt to agree on:

-- employment – was the injured worker employed by the alleged employer or was he or she an independent contractor?
+- employment – were you employed by the alleged employer or were you an independent contractor?

-- date of injury – do the parties agree on when the injury happened?
+- date of injury – do you and the insurance company agree on when the injury happened?

-- occupation – what is the employee’s job title?
+- occupation – what is your job title?

-- location of injury – what city did the injury occur in?
+- location of injury – what city did your injury occur in?

 - whether there was actually a work injury

-- earnings – what was the injured worker’s weekly wage?
+- earnings – what was your weekly wage?